-12. Plan Next Week’s Meals in Advance
+12. Plan Weekly Meals

 No extras.
 No impulse buys.
-That’s how grocery stores make their best profits: they put nonessential, high-margin items where you’re sure to see them to tempt you into spending more than you planned.
+That’s how grocery stores make their best profits: They put nonessential, high-margin goods where you’re sure to see them to tempt you into spending more than you planned.

 13. Don’t Shop on an Empty Stomach

-It’s old advice, but it’s good advice: Never shop for groceries on an empty stomach.
+It’s old advice, but it’s good advice.
+Never shop for groceries — or anything else — on an empty stomach.

 If your schedule doesn’t allow you to shop after eating a large meal, eat a healthy snack before you go shopping.
-It’s that simple.

 14. Order Groceries Online

-And with grocery delivery, you don’t even have to leave the comfort of your living room.
+You don’t even have to leave the comfort of your living room.